This website uses cookies

 Sign up for Cloudways and experience the power of faster and more efficient data retrieval with GraphQL.

-Compare GraphQL vs Rest API
+GraphQL vs REST API

 Here are some of the key differences between REST API and GraphQL.

-REST API GraphQL
+GraphQL REST API

 Requirements for GraphQL in Magento 2

-You need GraphQL IDE such as GraphiQL or a browser extension to run the code samples and tutorials.
-If you install a browser extension, make sure it can set request headers.
+You need a GraphQL IDE such as GraphiQL or a browser extension to run the code samples in this article.
+These tools are needed because GraphQL requests are usually sent in a structured format, so a regular browser window is not enough for proper testing in most cases.If you install a browser extension, make sure it supports request headers.
+That matters because some Magento GraphQL requests may need headers for authentication or store-specific context.
 Altair GraphQL Client is one of the extensions on the Chrome Web Store that can do the job.

-Access GraphQL Endpoint in Magento 2
+Access the GraphQL Endpoint in Magento 2

 {